-A student is considered to be on academic probation when his or her cumulative grade point average falls below C- (4.0 on a 12.0 scale).
-If this happens, the student is required to take a course load in the subsequent semester of no more than 12 hours.
-He or she must achieve at least a C- average (4.0 on a 12.0 scale) in all courses attempted during that semester.
-The student must contract with the Associate Dean of Boyce for course load and course selection in light of all factors affecting academic performance.
+A student is considered to be on academic probation when his or her cumulative grade point average falls below "C-" (4.0 on a 12.0 scale).
+He or she must achieve at least a "C-" average (4.0 on a 12.0 scale) evaluated over the subsequent 12 hours of course work.
+The student must contract with the dean or designated representative for course load and course selection in light of all factors affecting academic performance.